MaiaC/todin/README.md

 This is a todo list project from The Odin Project

-It is made using JavaScript and Webpack.
+It is made using JavaScript, Webpack and SCSS.

 More than just a simple todo list, this app has the ability to create categories (like projects) and add items to the different categories.
 You can also set a priority of low, medium or high to each item.